 Let It Go: Don’t Get Frozen In Uncertain Times

 It can be tempting to pull back, hold back, and play it safe during uncertain times.
-In fact, according to one survey of business leaders, about a third said they have felt paralyzed by uncertainty, and nearly half report having put off thinking about decisions because it is uncomfortable.
-However, if you look around, there are other innovating, trying new things, reaching beyond the same old same old, and taking measured risks.
-Moving past caution doesn’t mean recklessness.
-It means identifying real threats and sorting those from those that are imagined or possible but unlikely.
-Then you can more effectively manage those risks and predict future ones.
-It also takes a bit of courage and optimism.
-By focusing on the opportunities presented by challenges, it is possible to uncover new potential for partnerships, business niches, or income streams.
+In fact, according to one survey of business leaders, about a third said they have felt paralyzed by uncertainty, and nearly half report having put off decisions because the process feels uncomfortable.
+However, if you look around the senior housing market, others are innovating, trying new things, and taking measured risks.

 Think Outside the Box

 Start by talking to your team.
-Ask them to consider the ‘what ifs’ and allow them to share ideas and suggestions in a judgment-free environment.
-Find out where they think money and/or time is being wasted or could be saved.
-Pick their brains about what they’re hearing from vendors, customers, colleagues, neighbors, and friends.
-What are some trends, unmet needs, and communication gaps?
-Look at what others in your industry, as well as those in other industries, are doing to survive and thrive.
-Where are they cutting costs?
-Where are they investing?
+Ask them to consider the “what ifs” and allow them to share ideas in a judgment-free environment.
+Find out where time or money is being wasted or could be saved.
+What are they hearing from residents, families, vendors, and partners?
+What trends or unmet needs are emerging in the senior living industry?

 Forget the Crystal Ball.
 Trust Your Instincts…and the Data